beapoudel/double-link-list/README.md

-i amde a program on double linklist in c language where you can add data to a node the next is link with next node and previous node.
+I made a program on double linklist in c language where you can add data to a node and the node is link with next node and previous node.